Pack your bags — we’re going on an ocean-meets-outback adventure.

 Go on an immersive journey through time at the ‘Tunnel of Time’ in Wadlata Outback Centre.
 Learn about the ancient First Nations history of Port Augusta and its surrounds, from how the Dreaming Serpent gouged out the gorges of the Flinders Ranges to how the unique outback landscapes have evolved over millions of years.
 You can also join early explorers on their first hikes, go underground to the Olympic Dam Mine, and so much more.

 10. Visit Arts Ceduna

-From the sun-drenched Gawler Ranges to the bright blue seascapes of the Great Australian Bight, it’s no wonder the Eyre Peninsula is such a huge source of inspiration for artists.
+From the sun-drenched Gawler Ranges to the bright blue seascapes of the Great Australian Bight, it’s no wonder the Eyre Peninsula is a huge source of inspiration for artists.
 The Ceduna Arts Centre is an Aboriginal-owned gallery where you’ll find stunning artwork by more than 130 Aboriginal artists from the Far West Coast of South Australia.
 Supporting local artists could also be the perfect way to take a little piece of the Eyre Peninsula home with you.

 11. See the Tumby Bay art silos

 These impressive silos were created by Argentinian street artist, Martin Ron and South Australian painter, Matt Gorrick.
 The duo were inspired by watching locals jump off the Tumby Bay Jetty.
 It’s well worth stopping by if you travel south towards Port Lincoln.

 12. Marvel at Pildappa Rock